Vahid Halilhodžić: Morocco

 In August 2019, it was confirmed that Halilhodžić would take over as the Morocco national team's new manager.
 His first win came on 10 September when Morocco beat Niger 1–0 at the Stade de Marrakech.
 On 29 March 2022, Halilhodžić qualified Morocco for the 2022 World Cup, eliminating DR Congo in the CAF Third round qualifiers.

 On 11 August 2022, Halilhodžić was officially sacked by the Royal Moroccan Football Federation over disagreements with its president on how the team should move forward.
 This marked the third time—the other two being Ivory Coast and Japan—Halilhodžić was sacked before a World Cup tournament after prior successful qualification.

+Return to Nantes

+On 10 March 2026, Halilhodžić rejoined relegation threatened Nantes until the end of the 2025–26 season.
+However, the club were relegated after finishing in the bottom two, returning to Ligue 2 for the first time since the 2012–13 season.
+Following their relegation, Nantes announced Halilhodžić would leave following the end of the season, however, he never got a farewell as Nantes' final match of the season versus Touslouse was vacated in the 22nd minute after hooded Nantes ultras stormed the pitch and threw flares.

 Personal life

 During the Bosnian War in 1992, Halilhodžić was wounded in Mostar but recovered within a few months.
 He acquired French nationality by naturalization on 13 June 1997.

 When visiting Mostar with a France 3 crew in 2001, he said:

 It will never be the same as before.
 It's impossible.
 There are people with such hatred in their blood ...
 I could never imagine this, that people could possibly hate each other in such a way. ...
 For years, when I come here I stay for a day or two, and then I leave, because I can't.
 I become sick.
 [When I visit] It's 2-3 days, a little bit, to reconcile with myself.

 On 23 July 2004, during his tenure as the manager of PSG, Halilhodžić was named a Knight of the Legion of Honour of the French Republic.
 Halilhodžić is married and has two children.
 His primary residence is in Lille, where his family lives.

 He speaks Bosnian and French, the result of spending most of his time in France.